mcaliman/mcaliman.github.io/_posts/computer-science/artificial-intelligence/machine-learning/2023-09-23-introduction-machine-learning.md

 Here are some examples of machine learning applications:

-* Facial recognition, used to unlock mobile phones, access computer systems, and identify people in images.
+* Facial recognition, is used to unlock mobile phones, access computer systems, and identify people in images.
-* Speech recognition, used to control electronic devices, translate languages, and answer questions.
+* Speech recognition, used to control electronic devices, translate languages and answer questions.
-* Image classification, used to organize images into categories, such as landscapes, animals, or people.
+* Image classification, is used to organize images into categories, such as landscapes, animals, or people.
 * Sales forecasting, used by businesses to forecast demand for products and services.
 * Drone control, used to fly drones safely and efficiently.